jukkas/parse-esp-example/README.md

 ### Parse server setup

-We assume that you have access to a Parse server, either self  hosted or use hosted service (e.g. https://www.back4app.com/).
+We assume that you have access to a Parse server, either self hosted or use a hosted service (e.g. https://www.back4app.com/).

 To setup this example, you need following information: